 Katya Wachtel, Managing Editor: Katya Wachtel is a journalist, writer and editor covering arts and culture for print and digital publications in the U.S. and Australia.
 She has profiled and interviewed acclaimed figures in cultural arenas from literature to fine art to fashion.
 She was previously a correspondent for Reuters in New York, covering hedge funds and major Wall Street investors, after having worked for Business Insider and The Huffington Post.
 She is a graduate of Columbia University's School of Journalism.
 She was born in Sydney and grew up in Melbourne, Australia.

-James Taylor, Executive Producer: James Taylor is a culture writer and an editor of feature length documentaries for networks including NBC, CNN, History, National Geographic and VH1.
+James Taylor, Producer, Advisor: James Taylor is a culture writer and an editor of feature length documentaries for networks including NBC, CNN, History, National Geographic and VH1.
 As a journalist Taylor writes for the Los Angeles Times, The Economist, NPR and the Village Voice, among others.
 He was twice nominated for a Los Angeles Press Club Award for his weekly radio program, Theatre Talk, on KCRW.
 He is the director of Counter Culture, a culture-focused television show.
 James was born and grew up in California.

 Louis Brunet, Advisor: Louis is an Entrepreneur and Advisor to small companies.
 He is a co-Founder and COO at Ode a la Rose, an online flower delivery service.
 Louis was born and grew up in Paris, France.